-In February 2016 12 Rotarians and partners visited the Hetauda region of Nepal to observe our various District funded projects.
-These included the Gift of Sight Eye Camps, the now completed Baljyoti School, the Handikhola Water Project, Micro Loan projects and information both at Hetauda and the earthquake damaged area of Bhaktapur.
+In February 2017 Winston Quaile from Rotary Club of Launceston West was the Team Leader for the Nepal visit.
+Rotarians and partners visited the Hetauda region of Nepal to observe our various District funded projects.
+These included Gift of Sight Eye Camps, the now completed Baljyoti School, the Handikhola Water Project, Micro Loan projects and information both at Hetauda and the earthquake-damaged area of Bhaktapur.

 GIFT OF SIGHT NEPAL EYE CAMPS

-” They came – most partially blind, some totally blind; but with hardly an exception they departed with vision restored”
+” They came – most partially blind, some totally blind – but with hardly an exception they departed with vision restored.”